jennyf0792/Independent-Study/entries/entry6-search-for-words.md

 ## Fixing My Mistake(s)

+Again, according the previous and past blog entries, the littlest mistakes are mistakes that you least expect because it just doesn't seem wrong!
+Am I right?
+I know I'm right because I'm going through that phase still.
+When I make

 ## Takeaways
 1. I actually used Google and it actually was helpful for once.
-I didn't understand the purpose of the
+I didn't understand the purpose of the client.sample and client.filter, etc. I tried and tried and tried (and cried) over the an issue so small that when I realized what was wrong, I thank Google.
+2. My partner (Enrique, props to you, buddy!) looked over my shoulder and asked me a bunch of questions that led me thinking what the problem/solution was.
+I'm always afraid to speak because when I do, I don't even understand what I'm saying.
+So, I write or draw it out to the person that I'm explaining to.
+Trust me, life just got better.

 Here is my [Twitter](https://twitter.com/jenneyxo_) page